Copper price slump could create headwinds for Glencore's debt plan

 “But the scope for the company to beat its debt reduction target is very high and that should offset some of the weakness we are seeing on the copper price.”

 Glencore shares rose to 129.90 pence earlier this month after the company said it was on track with its debt reduction plan but have since retreated.
-They were down 1.3 percent at 88 pence as of 1105 ET on Tuesday.
+They were down 1.3 percent at 88 pence as of 1605 GMT on Tuesday.

 The rout in commodity prices is putting pressure on stocks across the mining sector, prompting reductions in capital expenditure, operational costs and jobs.